Zeitz MOCAA Cape Town, the new and spectacular Contemporary Art Museum in Cape Town opened 2017.

-The new Museum Project, the ZEITZ Museum of Contemporary Art Africa (MOCAA) is the major new cultural institution to be housed in the Grain Silo building at V&A Waterfront in Cape Town.
+This amazing Cape Town Museum Project, the ZEITZ Museum of Contemporary Art Africa (MOCAA) is the major new cultural institution to be housed in the Grain Silo building at V&A Waterfront in Cape Town.
 Built in 1921, and at 57m tall, the Grain Silo remains an icon of the Cape Town skyline.It will become a platform for artists across Africa and house the largest collection of African contemporary art across 9,500 sqm of space.

 Zeitz MOCAA, is a new not-for-profit institution, with the V&A committing over R500-million to the development required for the establishment of the Museum.
 This investment will further the development of art in Africa and acknowledges the important cultural and financial contribution the visual arts sector makes.The height of the Grain Silo and its strong silhouette gives it a character that has set it apart as an unusual structure within the V&A Waterfront.
 The reuse of the structure to house Zeitz MOCAA combines ingenuity, resourcefulness and beauty in a way that will be unique for Africa and give greater respect to the work displayed.
 Zeitz MOCAA forms part of a master plan for the Silo district that includes mixed-use developments of residential, commercial, leisure and hotel property with the transformed Grain Silo as the central focus of a public plaza.

 More Zeitz MOCAA Facts: